-Our next stop at the 2018 Epcot International Festival of the Holidays is Bavaria, which is located next to the Germany pavilion in World Showcase.
-In this review, we’ll share photos of every snack and dessert item on the menu, and offer our food reviews & tasting notes.
+Bavaria in the Germany pavilion is our next stop at the 2019 Epcot International Festival of the Holidays.
+In this Walt Disney World dining review, we’ll share food photos of every snack and dessert item on the menu, and offer thoughts & tasting notes.

 The Bavaria Holiday Kitchen was our second stop of the day after the Tuscany Holiday Kitchen.
 It also had one of the longest lines, which might’ve just been coincidence, but this area does tend to be popular thanks to having a large selection of beers in one area, too.

-Anyway, here’s what’s on the food menu at the Bavaria Holiday Kitchen for 2018:
+Anyway, here’s what’s on the food menu at the Bavaria Holiday Kitchen:

 Potato Dumpling with Mushroom Sauce